FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/group_use_cases.md

 # switch to group 3
 $ [group:2]> switch 3
 Switched to group 3.
-# send transction to group 3, if it is returned with the hash of this transaction, then it has been deployed successfully
+# send transaction to group 3, if it is returned with the hash of this transaction, then it has been deployed successfully
 $ [group:3]> deploy HelloWorld
 contract address:0x8c17cf316c1063ab6c89df875e96c9f0f5b2f744
 # check the current block number of group 3, if it is 1 then the block generation is in normal status, otherwise please check if group 3 is in normal consensus status